 5) Focus on the Floors

 Flooring is very important in our homes and most of our bedrooms are probably covered in warm and plush carpets.
-A good spring clean goes deeper than just vacuuming.
+A good clean goes deeper than just vacuuming and is important in order to get ready for Spring.
 To make sure there isn’t anything lurking in the base of the carpet fibres (which unfortunately there will be after a long winter) a good carpet shampooer will do the trick!
 You can purchase a lightweight and affordable one to have on hand for any spills or even hire one from B&Q as you need it.